-CGA of many biological traits has shown that genetic interactions can arise from arbitrarily complex multi-variant combinations.
-For example, a survey of multi-knockout effects on yeast growth estimates that it would be affected by vastly more triple interactions (i.e. phenotypes which cannot be explained by the underlying single and double mutant consequences) than all discovered two-gene interactions if profiled exhaustively10.
-Consistent with this estimated prevalence, a survey of individual examples shows that genetic perturbation of a wide variety of biological systems, both simple and complex in their overall mechanism, can result in three-gene interactions11.
-Generalizing beyond three variants, surprising phenotypic effects have been reported to arise from >5, 7, and >20 combined variants12–14, but the lack of systematic studies makes the overall prevalence of these complex genetic effects unknown.
-1516,17U18In other organisms, a formal approach to capture complex genetic interactions in a collection of published multi-variant experiments agrees with the widespread presence of multi-variant (‘high-order’) interactions, and furthermore suggests that their phenotypic contribution can be comparable to or even greater than those arising from single variants19.Thus, accurate models of both gene and system function must account for these surprising effects.
+CGA of many biological traits has shown that additional genetic interactions can arise from the simultaneous perturbation of more than two genes.
+In yeast, triple mutant interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes) are likely to vastly outnumber two-gene interactions10.
+[Fritz stopped here] Such triple mutant interactions can arise when perturbing both simple and complex biological systems11.
+Many individual examples of more complex multi-variant effects have also been reported, including those arising from >5, 7, and >20 combined variants12–14.

+In E. coli, it has been suggested that unexpected multi-variant effects can open up many indirect mutational paths which lead to antibiotic resistance15.
+In vertebrates, complex multi-variant effects have been found to mediate medically-relevant traits such as myeloid malignancies16,17, and their discovery can be practically useful – for example, the induction of pluripotent stem cells is achieved by the simultaneous exogenous expression of four factors18.

-Despite their potential contributions towards understanding gene and system function, systematic studies of complex multi-variant effects are lacking because of major experimental challenges in generating and profiling the potentially vast number of strain variants required to perform a more exhaustive or ‘deep’ combinatorial genetic analysis (DCGA).
+Despite their estimate prevalence and contribution towards understanding and manipulating gene and system functions, systematic analysis of complex multi-variant effects are lacking because of major experimental challenges in generating and profiling the potentially vast number of strain variants required to perform a more exhaustive or ‘deep’ combinatorial genetic analysis (DCGA).
 While genome-wide multi-variant surveys can quickly grow to require an impossible number of strains, this can be constrained by using prior knowledge to rationally prioritize and target a reasonably-sized system of genes for analysis.
 Curently-available methods, however, make even a targeted DCGA inefficient or infeasible.
 A major bottleneck remains in the large-scale engineering and profiling of many multi-variant strains, partly because there is a limited availability of usable selection markers20.
-Methods have designed to make modifications at multiple loci simultaneously (multiplex automated genome engineering – MAGE)21,22, but do not address the challenge of isolating and profiling the large number of strains required to perform a DCGA.
-While extensions of MAGE are being developed for in-depth genetic and phenotypic characterization in E. coli 23,24, these are not yet suitable for accurate profiling.
+Methods have been designed to make modifications at multiple loci simultaneously (multiplex automated genome engineering – MAGE)21,22, but do not address the challenge of isolating and profiling the large number of strains required to perform a DCGA.
+While extensions of MAGE are being developed for in-depth combinatorial genetic and phenotypic characterization in E. coli 23,24, these are not yet suitable for accurate profiling.

 We first develop and describe an ‘engineered population profiling’ strategy to enable a DCGA of a targeted system of genes.
-We then demonstrate a DCGA by profiling each of ~5,000 knockout combinations amongst 16 yeast ABC transporters involved in multi-drug resistance for sensitivity to 16 compounds, revealing many complex drug-dependent genetic interactions.
-We then leverage these complex interactions to computationally reconstruct a formal system model of ABC-mediated drug resistance, which was used to understand and further explore the mechanistic basis of a quadruple knockout (snq2∆yor1∆ybt1∆ycf1∆) that conferred unexpectedly high PDR5-dependent resistance to fluconazole and ketoconazole.
-The described strategy presents a framework for DCGA of other gene sets, and demonstrates the potential of this approach to generate more complete and accurate maps of gene and system function in order to better understand complex traits.
+We then demonstrate a DCGA by profiling each of ~5,000 knockout combinations amongst 16 yeast ABC transporters involved in multi-drug resistance for sensitivity to each of 16 compounds, revealing many complex drug-dependent genetic interactions.
+We then leverage these complex interactions to hypothesize and computationally reconstruct a formal system model of ABC-mediated drug resistance, which was used to understand and further explore the mechanistic basis of a quadruple knockout (snq2∆yor1∆ybt1∆ycf1∆) that conferred unexpectedly high PDR5-dependent resistance to fluconazole and ketoconazole.
+The described strategy presents a framework for DCGA of other gene sets, and demonstrates that the revealed complex genotype-to-phenotype relationships can generate more complete and accurate maps of gene and system function in order to better understand complex traits.

 Results